hannylicious/django-unmanaged-assistant/README.md

 ## Configuration

-No additional configuration is required.
-The app uses your project's database configuration as defined in your Django settings.
+Install the app and add it to your `INSTALLED_APPS` setting in your Django project's settings file.

+You can also configure the app by adding the following to your `settings.py` file:

+- `EXCLUDE_UNMANAGED_PATH`: A string that is checked against the path of the app.
+If the path contains the string, the app is excluded from the scan.
+Default: 'site-packages'
+- `APP_TO_DATABASE_MAPPING`: A dictionary that maps apps with unmanaged models to the appropriate database.
+Default: 'default'
+- `ADDITIONAL_UNMANAGED_TABLE_APPS`: A list of app names that you want to include in the scan.
+Default: []

 ## Supported Databases

 The app supports the following databases:

-- SQLite (not tested / experimental)
+- SQLite (alpha stages)
-- PostgreSQL (not tested / experimental)
+- PostgreSQL (alpha stages)
-- Microsoft SQL Server (not tested / experimental)
+- Microsoft SQL Server (alpha stages)

 If you would like to add support for additional databases, please feel free to submit a Pull Request!